aimms/documentation/dataexchange/sqldb.rst

 SQLite
 ^^^^^^

-SQLite is the only supported database that that is stored as a file.
-For this reason it runs "out of the box" and does not require an external server to be running.
+SQLite is the only supported database that is stored as a file.
+For this reason it runs "out of the box" and does not require an external database server to be running.

 We can use the following DexConnect file: